UAMS IDHI High-Risk Pregnancy Program

 - The Angel Eye program allows parents to watch, take photos, and speak to their infant in real time from any computer when the newborn is in the intensive care unit.

-- Tele-nursery conducts nursery census and weekly rounds with 26 of the state's outlying hospital nurseries.
+- Tele-nursery conducts nursery census and weekly rounds with 26 of the state's outlying hospital nurseries and provides neonatal and subspecialty education, consultations, follow-up, and back transport of infants to their local hospital and community.

 - A statewide newborn screening program provides physician consultations, education, and secondary testing support for expanded newborn genetic testing.